nelson6e65/phpdoc-vuepress/README.md

 composer require --dev nelson6e65/phpdoc-vuepress
 ```

-> You may need to set the composer option [minimum-stability](https://getcomposer.org/doc/04-schema.md#minimum-stability) to 'dev' in order to be able to install pre-releases.
+> **Note for pre-releases:** You may need to set the composer option [minimum-stability](https://getcomposer.org/doc/04-schema.md#minimum-stability) to 'dev' or 'beta' in order to be able to install pre-releases.

 ## Usage